CA Professional Corporation Articles of Incorporation

 Before your corporation sells or issues shares of stock, it must submit a form in compliance with California's 1968 Corporate Securities Law.
 When you file this form, the Secretary of State's office will send back an uncertified copy of the document you filed free of charge.
 The document will be certified upon request for $5.

 If you need help with California professional corporation Articles of Incorporation, post your legal need at UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.